51ddh4r7h/ZenBrowser/README.md

 # Zen Browser RPM Builder

-Automated RPM package builder for [Zen Browser](https://zen-browser.app) - a privacy-focused Firefox fork.
+Automated RPM package builder for [Zen Browser](https://zen-browser.app) - a customizability, design and privacy-focused   Firefox fork.
 This repository contains the necessary files to automatically build and publish RPM packages for Fedora Linux via COPR.

 ## Overview